One of the most important things I've read is the post Conversational Cultures: Combat vs Nurture.

 My stance: not neutral

-I've been practicing combat culture communication my whole career, and it seems obviously better than nurture culture.
+I've been practicing direct idea culture communication my whole career, and it seems obviously better than the conflict-avoidant style.

 I want to work with people who care more about their work than they care about their ego, or being superficially aligned during a conversation.

-We're here to figure out Truth – I don't really trust my ideas until someone I really trust has tried to argue with them.
+We're here to figure out the truth – I don't really trust my ideas until someone I trust has tried to argue with them.
 Working solo is a disadvantage because I don't get that check.
-Working within nurture culture is the worst case, because even though I can tell my ideas to people, nobody will tell me if they disagree with me, and as a result I feel like nobody is listening to me.
+Working in a conflict-avoidant culture is the worst case, because even though I can tell my ideas to people, nobody will tell me if they disagree with me, and as a result I feel like nobody is listening to me.

-Ineffective combat culture just looks like two people arguing without really listening to each other.
+Ineffective idea culture just looks like two people arguing without really listening to each other.
+They might throw out some worthwhile ideas, but they're not seriously working to test their ideas out.

-Mid-level combat culture still looks like an argument, but without the frustration.
+Mid-level idea culture might still look like an argument, but without the frustration.
+The parties involved are iterating on their ideas during the argument.

 At higher levels it doesn't even look like an argument, it's just 2+ people having a discussion and quickly figuring out the Most Correct direction forward, as far as their human reason and experience are capable of.
-This post is a good description of the combat-culture-effectiveness spectrum.
+This post is a good description of the communication effectiveness spectrum.

 The people I've worked with who cared the most about doing the best job possible, and were willing to argue with me when they thought I was wrong, have tended to be the ones I most wanted to be friends with.